sestaton/Pairfq/README.md

 ## 🚀 Usage

-`pairfq` provides a suite of subcommands to manipulate your data.
+`pairfq` provides a suite of subcommands to deal with paired-end FASTA/FASTQ files.

 ### 1️⃣ `makepairs`
 **Sync paired-end reads.**